 The owner/operator of this equipment shall comply with the operational limits and requirements listed below.
-Records shall be kept on site for at least five years and shall be available for inspection by the Department.
+Unless specified by a federal regulation, all records as required by this permit shall be kept on-site for a minimum of five (5) years and shall be available for inspection by the Department.
+Records shall be legible and maintained in an orderly manner.
+These records shall show the following: